OskarBukowski/OskarBukowski/README.md

 # Hi there 👋👋👋

-- 🌱 In my profile you can find Python projects with :whale: Docker, Jenkins, SQL, Bash and Ansible
+- 🌱 In my profile you can find Python projects with :whale: Docker, Jenkins, Bash, Ansible and SQL